UNINETTSigma2/documentation/training/material/2023-spring-onboarding/q-and-a-day1.md

 2. Not a question, but about Maikens story about using HPC without knowing to do so.
 I would hope the system would be more like that.
 Not necesarry to know Unix and all that.
 Hide some of the complexity from users and let them concentrate on data and algorithms.
     - Yes, more and more the access is getting like that with web-interfaces and ways to construct your workflows and jobs using drop-down menus etc. Examples are Galaxy portal, Ondemand portal and many more
     - Thank you, will we learn about those in this course?
-    - No, unfortunately, but this will definately come at some point, it is a bit new at the moment, but later tutorials will be expanded with this type of things
+    - No, unfortunately, but this will definiseperatingtely come at some point, it is a bit new at the moment, but later tutorials will be expanded with this type of things
     - If you are interested in Galaxy, there is a self-paced community course (or what to call it) in May: https://gallantries.github.io/video-library/events/smorgasbord3/

 3. at the end of yesterday lecture, Espen mentioned two software to connect to hpc i think, could you please repeate the name again.
 Thanks